This post contains affiliate links.

 With the large quantities of makes and models of rangefinders available today it can quickly feel like you need to take a course in order to make the right decision.

 But if we start by simply looking at the main high-level pros and cons of golf rangefinders, rather than focusing on specific types (GPS and Laser are the 2 main types) and functionality you can get a better view of whether they are something that will help you with your own golf game.

-Another con which is often levelled against golf rangefinders is that at best they distract players from the core essence of the game – which is a golfers battle against themselves and the course – and at worst they are a form of cheating.
+Another con that is often levelled against golf rangefinders is that at best they distract players from the core essence of the game – which is a golfer’s battle against themselves and the course – and at worst they are a form of cheating.